What Causes MS – video

 What Kind of Disease is MS?

-In the 1900, the main health concerns and cause of death were pneumonia, influenza and tuberculosis.
-These are infections diseases.
+In the 1900s, the leading health concerns and causes of death were pneumonia, influenza, and tuberculosis.
+These are infectious diseases.
 Their solution?
-Antibiotics in the form of an injection or pills.
-This solution was discovered in the early 1900’s and it became very popular from the 1940’s onward.
-To the point that society hope to treat every ailment in our bodies in this manner.
+Antibiotics given in ,the form of an injection or pills.
+This solution was discovered in the early 1900s, and it became very popular from the 1940’s onward.
+To the point that society hopes to treat every ailment in our bodies in this manner.

 Just give me a pill and make it go away!!

 But the main diseases our society struggles with today are far different.
-The main health concerns today are heart disease, cancer, lung disease and stroke and a new group has become quite prevalent, autoimmune diseases.
+The primary health concerns today are heart disease, cancer, lung disease, and stroke, and a new group has become quite prevalent autoimmune diseases.